How to really defer updates in Windows 10 and 11 (step by step)

 So if you delay these updates for four days, you'll only receive quality updates.

-10. Close the Registry Editor.
+- Close the Registry Editor.

-Windows will, from now on, defer updates.
+Windows 10 or 11 will now defer updates.